Before we can solve the problem of procrastination, we must understand why we do it. There are a few basic reasons:

 3. Link tasks you don’t like to your goals

 It helps to mentally (and in writing) tie these tasks to one of your main goals or values.
+This helps you to remind yourself how each task is related to the big picture.

 For example, “Keeping a tidy and clean home and desk allows me to have clarity of mind which is something I highly value.
 By having clarity of mind I will be better able to work on my goals and have less anxiety.”